tcarleton/ccn-water-PandP/README.md

 # Is the world running out of fresh water?
-This repository contains code and data necessary to replicate the findings of Carleton, Crews, and Nath (2024).
+This repository contains code and data necessary to replicate the findings of Carleton, Crews, and Nath (AEA Papers and Proceedings, 2024).

 ## Setup
-Scripts in this repository are written in Python, Stata and R. Throughout this document, it is assumed that the replicator operates from a working directory containing all necessary files and folders, which are detailed in the structure below.
+Scripts in this repository are written in Python, Stata, and R. Throughout this document, it is assumed that the replicator operates from a working directory containing all necessary files and folders, which are detailed in the structure below.

 ### File/folder structure
 ```text